 Sheida Shirvani (Ph.D.
 North Texas State University).
 Dr. Shirvani is nationally known in the field of Gender and Cultural Communication.
 During her tenure at Ohio University Zanesville, she served 8 years as academic division coordinator and interim associate dean and served as full professor in the department of Communication studies at the Zanesville Campus.
 Presently, she is President and CEO of Diverse: Gender, Culture Collaboration.

 A native of Tehran, Iran she received a bachelor’s degree in English Lit (1976), a master’s degree in Cross Cultural Communication (1979), and Ph.D. in College Teaching, specialization – Interpersonal/Intercultural Communication.
-She currently teaches the following communication courses: Gender, Cross cultural, Interviewing, Capstone course in communication dept. and Master course, Topics in Organizations.
+For 33 years she taught the following communication courses: Gender, Cross cultural, Interviewing, Capstone course in communication dept. and Master course, Topics in Organizations and Gender.

 Shirvani is member of various state and national organizations, including the National Communication Association(NCA), International Communication Association(ICA), Ohio Communication Association(OCA) just to name a few.
 She has served in the capacity of editorial board of Ohio Communication Journal, Executive Director of OCA, and Vice President of the Ohio Communication Association.

 My areas of research interest include: Women of the “Sandwich” generation and multiple roles: The case of immigrant women, The politics of Hijab: Culture tradition of weapon and power, Women in Politics: Comparison of Singapore Women and United States Women, and Dick and Jane online: Implications of gender differences for distance learning.